openSUSE/news-o-o/_posts/2009-11-12-opensuse-11-2-released.markdown

   * The official openSUSE forums.

-  * MailingÂ  Lists: be sure to sign up for the mailing lists that fit your interests!
+  * Mailing  Lists: be sure to sign up for the mailing lists that fit your interests!

   * IRC: [#opensuse](irc://irc.freenode.net/opensuse/) on irc.freenode.net [and other channels](http://en.opensuse.org/Communicate/IRC).